Club Deportivo Libertad

 Club Deportivo Libertad (usually called simply Libertad or Libertad de Sunchales) is a sports club from Argentina, with homebase in the Sunchales city of Santa Fe Province.
 The club is better known for both its association football and basketball teams.

 Apart from those sports, other disciplines hosted by Libertad are bocce, equestrianism, karate, roller skating, tennis, and volleyball.

 Football

-The club's football team plays in the Torneo Argentino A, the regionalized 3rd level of Argentine football.
+The club's football team was founded in May 1910 and defeated the now-defunct Atlético Sunchales 3-1 in its first friendly match.
+The club now plays in the Torneo Argentino A, the regionalized 3rd level of Argentine football.
 Club's most important achievement has been gaining promotion to the Argentino A during the 2006–07 season of the Torneo Argentino B.

 Squad of 2011–12

 Basketball

 The basketball team currently plays at the top division of Argentine league system, the Liga Nacional de Básquet (LNB).
 The club's home arena is the Hogar de Los Tigres.
 Libertad won the Argentine league once (2007–08 season), and the South American league twice (2002 and 2007).
 They also won the Torneo Top 4 of the 2002–03 season.